tsungchh/dusodo-slate/source/includes/_cp_09_unit_tests.md

 **Readability makes clean test.**
 Clarity, simplicity and density of expression => say a lot with a few expressions as possible.

-The test code must be designed to be read.

 **BUILD-OPERATE-CHECK** pattern:
 * Build: the first part builds up the test data.
 * Operate: the second part operates on that test data.